Possible Spatial Correlation of Superconducting and Pseudogap Dynamics in a Bi-based Cuprate

 \section{Introduction}

-High-temperature superconductivity (SC) in cuprate compounds remains one of the central challenges in condensed matter physics.
+High-temperature superconductivity (SC) in cuprates remains a central challenge in condensed matter physics.
 A hallmark of these materials is the emergence of the pseudogap (PG) state, which develops above the superconducting transition temperature $T_{\rm c}$ and coexists with superconductivity below $T_{\rm c}$~\cite{timusk1999,norman1998,keimer2015,hashimoto2014}.
-Understanding the interplay between these two states has been the subject of intense debate for decades.
+Understanding the interplay between these two states has been debated for decades.

-Momentum-resolved probes such as angle-resolved photoemission spectroscopy (ARPES) have revealed that the PG opens in the antinodal region with $d$-wave symmetry, while the superconducting gap develops near the nodes below $T_{\rm c}$\cite{tanaka2006,lee2006,kondo2007,okada2008}.
-This dichotomy implies that the PG depletes carrier density and competes with SC.
-Nanoscale imaging with scanning tunneling microscopy/spectroscopy (STM/STS) has further shown that regions with pronounced PG features often exhibit suppressed superconducting coherence peaks, reinforcing this competitive picture~\cite{gomes2007,Vershinin2004,kohsaka2008}.
-Conversely, other systematic studies, including optical conductivity and ARPES on various optimally doped cuprates, have suggested cooperative scaling relations between the PG and $T_{\rm c}$~\cite{ideta2010,tajima2024}.
-More recently, tunneling spectroscopy has indicated that the pseudogap energy scale evolves in concert with superconducting pairing correlations \cite{niu2024,ye2023}.
-These contrasting results underscore the need for experimental approaches that can capture both the PG and SC phases from complementary perspectives.
+Momentum-resolved probes such as angle-resolved photoemission spectroscopy (ARPES) have revealed that the PG opens in the antinodal region with $d$-wave symmetry, while the superconducting gap develops near the nodes below $T_{\rm c}$~\cite{tanaka2006,lee2006,kondo2007,okada2008}.
+This dichotomy implies depletion of carrier density by the PG and competition with SC.
+Nanoscale imaging with scanning tunneling microscopy/spectroscopy (STM/STS) further shows that regions with pronounced PG features often exhibit suppressed superconducting coherence peaks, reinforcing this competitive picture~\cite{gomes2007,Vershinin2004,kohsaka2008}.
+Conversely, other systematic studies, including optical conductivity and ARPES on optimally doped cuprates, have suggested cooperative scaling relations between the PG and $T_{\rm c}$~\cite{ideta2010,tajima2024}.
+More recently, tunneling spectroscopy has indicated that the PG energy scale evolves in concert with superconducting pairing correlations~\cite{niu2024,ye2023}.
+These contrasting results underscore the need for experimental approaches that can capture both PG and SC from complementary perspectives.